bradleyfrank/ansible/README.md

 3. **Bootstrapping the system:** The `bootstrap` playbook is run to pull in additional software, configure the OS and applications, and setup the user environment (e.g. terminal, desktop, etc).

 The `dotfiles` playbook is imported by `bootstrap`, and is meant to be run on it's own periodically as user preferences and settings grow, adjust, or change.
-It can be run without `bootstrap`, for example on a shared server, but it assumes all prequisite packages are installed.
+It can be run without `bootstrap`, for example on a shared server, but it assumes all prerequisite packages are installed.

 ### Reusability